|We are in need |

 Tucker is a male Staffordshire Terrier; DOB is

 approximately January 2009.
 Tucker is deaf.
 More info. to come on Tucker but if you have questions in the meantime, please feel free to contact us.

 Tucker is roughly 85 lbs., male, neutered, Black Lab mix.
 Tucker came to us recently as an owner surrender when a divorce disrupted his home life.
 Unfortunately, the owner could not find a place to live that would accept a dog of Tucker's size.
 GGOH stepped up and accepted Tucker so that he would not end up at a "humane" society and become another life lost due to euthanization (Tucker possesses all the characteristics of a doomed dog if put in that type of a situation - large, black and considered a senior).
-Tucker is in need of a foster home as he is extremely stressed in our shelter environment after being at his home for almost 9 years and used to being the only dog, with all of the attention given to him.
 Being left behind is proving to be very hard on him; he just doesn't know what to think of what has happened to him.
-It is very heartbreaking for all of us and we want to help this sweet boy and find him a home soon, but a foster situation in the interim would help him immensely.
 He is a very, very sweet, large dog.
 We would love to find someone who is perhaps home a majority of the day and can have him be a big part of their family.
 He is fine with kids although cats are questionable; we are working to introduce him to cats.
 Tucker walks well on his leash and listens very well.
 He LOVES attention.
-If you think you could provide Tucker with a safe, loving environment while we seek a permanent home for him, please stop in and meet this big, sweet boy or call and leave a message and someone will contact you as soon as possible.
+If you think you could provide Tucker with a safe, loving environment, please give us a call and leave a message and someone will contact you as soon as possible.
 Tucker is currently in a foster situation so we would need time to arrange a personal meeting should you be interested.

 Turner is a male Pit Bull mix; DOB is